Park Hours: Open daily from sunrise to sunset.

 The Center consolidates many of the support services for the agricultural community, promotes the future sustainability of the agricultural industry, serves as an educational resource center and field destination for school children and adults, and will provide open space benefits of walking and equestrian trail riding.
 The Center is designed to look and feel like a farm from the architectural design of the buildings to the presence of field and livestock operations.

-Baltimore County recognizing the invaluable assistance of the National Park Services' Land and Water Conservation Fund "State Assistance Program" and the State of Maryland's Program Open Space (POS).
+Baltimore County recognizes the invaluable assistance of the National Park Services' Land and Water Conservation Fund "State Assistance Program" and the State of Maryland's Program Open Space (POS).
 The National Park Service provided over $1 million and POS over $2.1 million towards funding the Agricultural Resource Center's site acquisition, design and construction.

 The Center is home to the support services for the agricultural community by housing the offices of: